NextronSystems/thor-manual/usage/deployment.rst

    :language: yaml
    :linenos:

-Usage of Thor's Ansible playbook
+Usage of THOR's Ansible playbook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copy the playbook in the main directory of Thor.
+Copy the playbook in the main directory of THOR.
 After this is done it can be started as follows:

 .. code-block:: console